Abirami33/news_analyzer/README.md

 # news_analyzer
 From the news paragraph as a sample analysis is done.

-The topics on which the news is circling around is analysed.And then sentimental analysis on those paragraph is also done.
+The topics on which the news is circling around is analysed.
+And then sentimental analysis on those paragraph is also done.